oliverchubet/persistence/py/README.md

 ### annotations:

 * Supposedly you can make this better by putting the columns with the same annotation in a union-find structure, but I don't think I have a good data structure or fast algorithm for determining the rows with the same annotations, so this doesn't implement union-find.

+Comes from paper, The Compressed Annotation Matrix: An Efficient Data Structure for Computing Persistent Homology - Boissonnat, Dey, Maria

 ### Vineyard